Avoid Frozen Garage Door Nightmares: Expert Winter Maintenance for Homeowners

 When should I winterize my garage door?

-Ideally before temperatures drop below freezing, but maintenance can be done anytime.
+Ideally, you should do this before temperatures drop below freezing, but maintenance can be done anytime.

 Can I use WD-40 to lubricate my garage door parts?